vespa-engine/sample-apps/basic-search-on-docker-swarm/README.md

 This example assumes that a [Docker Swarm](https://docs.docker.com/engine/swarm/) is up and running and that you have console access to one of the masters.

-[Play with Docker](https://labs.play-with-docker.com) is a free service that will provide a Docker Swarm cluster if you do not have access to one.
-To create
+<a href="https://labs.play-with-docker.com" data-proofer-ignore>Play with Docker</a>
-Swarm, hit the green start button, click on the wrench in the top left and choose one of the templates.
+is a free service that will provide a Docker Swarm cluster if you do not have access to one.
+To create Swarm, hit the green start button, click on the wrench in the top left and choose one of the templates.
 This should give you 5 nodes.

 The example below needs to be executed on one of the master nodes.